A Lagrangian Particle-Based Numerical Model for Surfactant-Laden Droplets at Macroscales: Introduction

 While empirical measurements concerning surfactants in the atmosphere could ideally provide useful insights into the process of cloud formation, numerical studies have emerged as a useful tool to analyze and understand this process \cite{shima2009super, grabowski2019modeling}.
 For example, such investigations have previously been used to estimate the influence of surfactants on cloud microphysics and clouds formation \cite{brimblecombe2004rediscovering, prisle2012surfactant}.
 However, there is currently no available simulations of a cloud as a multitude of surfactant-laden droplets, which could allow for a more detailed description of the relevant mechanisms.
 Although surfactants are a significant part of the atmospheric aerosol mass, surface tension of aerosol particles and water droplets has remained unexplored in the numerical models of the cloud evolution.
 In fact, most models traditionally assume a surface tension equal to that of pure water \cite{bzdek2020surface}.
 Hence, a numerical model that incorporates the effect of surface tension might potentially provide a better understanding of the role of surfactants in the atmosphere and its influence on cloud evolution.
 Finally, simulating such systems with surfactant at large (macroscopic) scales with molecular or mesoscopic models \cite{Theodorakis2015a} would be computationally prohibitive.

-The goal of our study is to investigate the effect of surfactants on large systems of droplets towards describing phenomena, such as cloud formation and precipitation.
+The goal of our study is to propose a numerical model that incorporates the surfactant effect in the coalescence of droplets at macroscopic scales towards describing phenomena, such as cloud formation and precipitation.
 Current literature in this area mainly consists of microscopic and global models with the numerical modeling of clouds in the presence of surfactants being at its infancy (see, for example, Sec.\ \ref{lit}).
-To address this issue, we have created a numerical model that incorporates the effect of surfactant in the phenomena (Sec.\ \ref{assum}).
-Most importantly, our calculations indicate that surfactant may increase the cloud droplet activation (Sec.\ \ref{res}).
+Our numerical model is described in Sec.\ \ref{assum} with our simulations suggesting that surfactant may increase the cloud droplet activation (Sec.\ \ref{res}).
 Moreover, the model offers opportunities for further developments of numerical approaches in this area of cloud physics, which aim at incorporating the detail of relevant physical phenomena, as will be further discussed in Sec.\ \ref{concl}.